BS in Nutritional Science with Dietetics Concentration (Didactic Program in Dietetics)

 Planning of Student Programs

 The Department of Nutrition, Food Science, and Packaging at SJSU offers an outline of curricula that should be followed by students each semester.
 In addition, students should consult an advisor in the Department of Nutrition, Food Science, and Packaging when planning their programs of study and selecting courses.
 In order to help students choose their program of study, an advising day is held each semester and summer.
 New students should have their programs approved by departmental advisors during orientation before registration.
 Major and minor requirements are approved by the student’s advisor and the chair of the department.
-Information on advisors and advising day dates are available from the Department of Nutrition, Food Science, and Packaging office, (408) 924-3100.
-More information can be found at http://www.sjsu.edu/nufspkg/forms/index.html.
+Information on advisors and the advising schedule are available from the Nutrition, Food Science, and Packaging Department office (phone number: 408-924-3100), or on the Nutrition, Food Science, and Packaging Department advising webpage.

 Change of Objective